top of page

 Praktijk dr. Katrien Lagey

-Make your online appointment
+Book your online appointment

 Are you considering a nipple and areola correction and would you like more information?

-You are always welcome for a chat.
+You are always welcome to schedule a consultation.

 bottom of page